Bikesrepublic

 There are several brands of aftermarket air filters in the market; of some we have tried and discovered that some were good, while some were not so much.
 But there is one brand we have came to like and trust, called DNA High Performance Filters.

-DNA are based in Greece and their filters of very high quality.
+DNA are based in Greece and their filters are of very high quality.
 Each piece is inspected before being packed and there are models available for almost every motorcycle in the market.

 What does the air filter do?

 A clean air filter allows for smooth airflow which in turn results in efficient fuel combustion.
-The mass airflow (MAF) sensor of EFI-equipped motorcycles sits between the filter and throttle body/bodies and measure the amount of air coming through.
+The mass airflow (MAF) sensor of EFI-equipped motorcycles sits between the filter and throttle body/bodies and measures the amount of air coming through.
 The engine’s ECU uses this data to inject the corresponding amount of fuel.
 Thus, low airflow will cause the incorrect amount of fuel being injected, hence causing a drop in engine performance.

 But, the engine’s ECU can only be flexible to a certain degree.
 So, the insufficient airflow will also cause incomplete fuel combustion, therefore increasing relative fuel consumption.

 Also, a blocked filter will cause abrupt throttle response.
 Air has density, hence momentum i.e. a body at rest tends to stay at rest, while a body that is moving tends to keep moving.
 As such, you may find that the engine is slow to respond when you first open the throttle, then it suddenly revs up quickly.
-That is not ideal especially for balancing your throttle input in midcorner!
+That is not ideal especially for balancing your throttle input in mid-corner!

 Advantages of using an aftermarket air filter